 Should messages need be delivered to all racers for any reason they will be posted to this page and announced over the start line loud speaker.

-Great food, drink, and music in the Minneapolis Sculpture Garden
+- 10:15am — Food, drinks, and music at the Minneapolis Sculpture Garden

 PROCRASTINATORS REJOICE!
 We are offering online registration up to and including race day, provided the event is not full.
 If you wake up on race day ready to run, go online using the button above, register, and bring your check-in pass on your phone to the start for the quickest way into the race!
 We will also have manual on-site registration available but please allow extra time to complete the registration form and payment.

 DISTANCE CHANGES: The deadline to make race distance changes is 4:00 PM on Thursday, May 14th.
 After that, a registrant wishing to change distance will need to register and pay the full fee to compete in the new race distance.

 Proceeds from the CityTrail Loppet benefit the Loppet Foundation.
 Learn more about the Foundation's mission, vision, and values.